 And who doesn’t do that…?

 The problem is accumulation unit distributions are more stealthy than income unit payouts.
 You don’t get to do a little dance every time those divis turn up in your trading account.

 So where can you find out about them?

 - Trustnet keeps a good account of accumulation unit distributions.
-Find your fund then click the dividends tab.
+Put your accumulation fund’s name in the ‘Find A Fund’ search box.
+Then click the dividends tab.

 - In your fund’s annual report.